 Conventional Home Loans

-Conventional home loans are mortgages that are not guaranteed or insured by the federal government.
+Conventional home loans are mortgages not guaranteed or insured by the federal government.
 The most popular conventional loans are fixed-rate mortgages.

 These loans are harder to qualify for because they have strict criteria, such as: